dseapy/numaflow/docs/controller-configmap.md

 Pipeline Templates are used to customize Pipeline components and can be specified in 2 places:
 * **In the controller ConfigMap** (described here), which affect all pipelines managed by the controller.
-The numaflow-controller logs `Successfully loaded provided pipeline templates file` if it detects pipeline templates.
+The logs will show `Successfully loaded provided pipeline templates file` if it detects pipeline templates.
-* **In each Pipeline** (described in [Pipeline customization](./pipeline-customization.md)), which affect that single pipeline and overrides what is specified in the controller configmap.
+* **In each Pipeline** (described in [Pipeline customization](./pipeline-customization.md)), which affect that single pipeline and takes precedence what is specified in the controller configmap.

 In either case the configuration is the same, the only difference being that the ConfigMap has `.data."pipeline-templates.yaml"` which contains a string in `yaml` format and the Pipeline has `.spec.templates` which contains yaml.
 Below shows how to